rugvedmhatre/ResNet/README.md

 The model with the best accuracy is present in: [Notebooks/resnet-34-dropout.ipynb](https://github.com/rugvedmhatre/ResNet/blob/main/Notebooks/resnet-34-dropout.ipynb)

+*Note: The resnet-34-dropout.ipynb file is also copied here in the base folder for easy evaluation*

 | Parameter/Output | Value |
 | ---------------- | ----- |
 | Best Test Accuracy | **95.370%** |